MAI-Medicine-for-AI/DSA/classification/chapter3.md

 ---
-title: "Chapter 3: Reasoning & Cognitive Disorders"
+title: "Chapter C: Reasoning & Cognitive Disorders"
 nav_order: 5
 parent: "Full Classification Overview"
 ---
-# Chapter 3: Reasoning & Cognitive Disorders
+# Chapter C: Reasoning & Cognitive Disorders

 This chapter addresses disorders related to the reasoning process, logic, and problem-solving abilities of AI.
 These manifest as failures in coherent thinking, logical consistency, application of common sense, or multi-step planning.

 ---

-## Hallucination Disorder
+## C01: Hallucination Disorder

 **Definition:**
 A condition in which an AI generates incorrect information or non-existent facts as if they were true.
 It "hallucinates" and presents untrustworthy answers with certainty[^1].